-Test your alarm weekly by pressing and releasing the button quickly.
-A quick beep will confirm the button has been pushed followed by the test sequence.
+Test your alarm weekly by pressing and releasing the Test/Hush button guickly.
+A guick beep will confirm the Test/Hush button has been pushed followed by the test sequence.
 See Other Alarm Visual and Audible Indicators table.
-The alarm and voice will sound if the electronic circuitry, horn, speaker, and batteries are working.
+The alarm and voice (and any interconnected units) will sound if the electronic circuitry, horn, speaker, and batteries are working.
 If the alarm or voice does not sound, or gives erratic or low volume sound, the unit must be replaced.
+(Voice only on voice models)